mircolosi/exploration_ros/README.md

 **Example of use:**

-It's possible to test the whole system by launching the launch file present in the launch directory
+It's possible to test the whole system by launching the launch file present in the launch directory.
+CHECK that the planner node is UNCOMMENTED inside the launch file, otherwise the robot will not move.

-    $ roslaunch 1RobotStage.launch
+    $ roslaunch stageExperiment.launch

+The frontier planner node can be used also with different planners (such as gmapping).
+The only requirements are the availability of an occupancy grid map and of a map -> odom TF transform.